 Equifax is being investigated by federal government entities and 40 states.
 But as it happens, Equifax is incorporated in Georgia.
 It is possible for the Georgia Attorney General to file a lawsuit to dissolve a corporation if it “has continued to exceed or abuse the authority conferred upon it by law.”
 When a company builds and maintains databases of sensitive financial information without the permission of the people involved and then negligently and recklessly leaves that information open to thieves, dissolving the Equifax corporation may be something the Georgia Attorney General wishes to consider.

 Consult with a Georgia Attorney

-If you feel your private data has been compromised, we at Butler Tobin would be happy to advise you of your options.
+If you feel your private data has been compromised, we at Butler Law Firm would be happy to advise you of your options.
 Don’t hesitate to call us for a consultation.